Valletta Malta Travel Guide

 The main hub for nightclubs and dancing is Paceville in St. Julian's, a short bus or taxi ride from Valletta.
 This area features a concentration of clubs, bars, and casinos, catering to a younger crowd and those seeking a lively party atmosphere.

 Beyond clubs, casinos (like Dragonara Casino in St. Julian's and Casino Malta) provide late-night entertainment with gaming and often bars and live acts.
-Some late-night bars and lounges in Valletta remain open until the early hours for a more relaxed setting.
+Some late-night bars plus lounges in Valletta remain open until the early hours for a more relaxed setting.

 Discover live music in Valletta's atmospheric pubs and revitalized Strait Street, a setting for evening enjoyment.